 Failure to pay back a loan is not fraud, and it is not a criminal offense.
 So don’t believe the collectors when they tell you you’re going to jail.

-The only court they have any authority in is on the Indian reservation.
+Therefore, they cannot take you to a U.S. court.
+They might threaten to, but they can’t.
+The only court where they have any legal authority is on the Indian reservation.
 But those laws don’t apply to you.